SMS Notification Best Practices 2026 | MagicBell

 Benefits:

-Your opt-in messaging must be crystal clear about what users are agreeing to:
+Your opt-in text must be clear about what users agree to:

 Bad Example: